MarginallyClever/Makelangelo-software/README.md

   ![plotter](src/main/resources/splash.png)
 - Setup [Marlin 3D printer firmware](https://github.com/MarginallyClever/Marlin-polargraph/commits/polargraph-2.0.x) with the help of the [documentation](https://www.marginallyclever.com/2021/10/friday-facts-4-how-to-marlin-polargraph/);
 - Install "Makelangelo Software" on your computer to control the robot.
 You will find [nightly build](https://github.com/MarginallyClever/Makelangelo-software/releases/tag/Nightly) whith installer for the macOS, Linux and Windows *or* Install Makelangelo Software App from the source as described below;
+  > Note: on macOS, when launching the app, you will have an error: "Makelangelo.app is damaged and can't be opened, you should move it to the trash".
+It can be fixed by opening a console and entering the command `sudo xattr -cr /Applications/Makelangelo.app`.
+This is due to [this bug](https://bugs.openjdk.java.net/browse/JDK-8276150).
 - Import a picture, or a vector graphic and watch the robot drawing.

 ## Developper instructions